 Under C.R.S.
-41-1-107: "The ownership of space above the lands and waters of this state is declared to be vested in the several owners of the surface beneath, subject to the right of flight of aircraft." .
-HB 1066 would allow hunters/recreationalist to move over privately owned land without stepping on or standing on the privately owned land to access public lands.
-The bill states that this action is NOT a trespassing offense.
+41-1-107: "The ownership of space above the lands and waters of this state is declared to be vested in the several owners of the surface beneath, subject to the right of flight of aircraft."
+In its introduced form, HB 1066 would have allowed hunters/recreationalist to move over privately owned land without stepping on or standing on the privately owned land to access public lands.
+The bill stated that this action is NOT a trespassing offense.